chensxb97/chensxb97.github.io/_posts/2023-12-24-Speed-Up-Using-Bash-Aliases.md

 ```

 ## Conclusion
 I hope this tutorial managed to give you sufficient insight on how to write aliases and apply them to real-world scenarios.
 Aliases make working on the command line so much easier as there is less time spent and fatigue from writing repetitive and long commands.
-Once you start crafting and leveraging on them, you will be amazed at how much of a game-changer aliases are to your command-line experience.
+Once you start leveraging them, you will be impressed by how much of a game-changer aliases are to your command-line experience.
 Happy coding! 🧙💻✨